-- Make sure the breakers at the shore power pole are not tripped and make sure others in the area have power. - Verify no breakers found within the power center have been tripped. - Verify the GFCI is not tripped. - .Ensure your power cord is securely attached at the pole and to the RV. - Have the park attendant verify that there is power at the shoreline receptacle.
+- Verify no breakers found within the power center have been tripped. - Verify the GFCI is not tripped. - Ensure your power cord is securely attached at the pole and to the RV. - Have the park attendant verify that there is power at the shoreline receptacle.